1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 1. 1964-D Doubled Die Reverse

-The 1964-D Doubled Die Reverse represents one of the most significant and collectible error varieties in the Roosevelt dime series.
+The 1964-D Doubled Die Reverse (DDR) represents one of the most significant and collectible error varieties in the Roosevelt dime series.
 This error occurred during the die-making process when the hub impression was applied to the working die multiple times with slight misalignment, creating a distinctive doubling effect on the reverse design elements.

-The most prominent doubling appears on the inscriptions “ONE DIME” and “UNITED STATES OF AMERICA,” where letters display clear separation and shadowing that’s easily visible under magnification.
-Secondary doubling can be observed in the motto “E PLURIBUS UNUM” above the torch, though this feature is more subtle and requires closer examination to detect.
+The most prominent doubling appears on the inscriptions “ONE DIME” and “UNITED STATES OF AMERICA,” where letters display clear separation and shadowing easily visible under 5ā10x magnification.
+Secondary doubling can be observed in the motto “E PLURIBUS UNUM” above the torch, particularly on the letter “N” in “UNUM.”

-Market values for certified 1964-D DDR specimens range considerably based on grade and eye appeal.
-Examples in circulated grades (AU-45 to AU-58) typically sell for $75 to $100, while uncirculated specimens command significant premiums.
-A MS-65 example achieved $2,530 at auction in 2007 September.
+Market values for certified specimens range considerably.
+Examples in circulated grades (AU-45 to AU-58) typically sell for $75 to $100, while an MS-65 example achieved $2,530 at auction in September 2007.

 1964-D Doubled Die Reverse Dime Price/Grade Chart